Treatment for sciatica

-Treatments for sciatica can take the form of home treatment methods and professional types of care.
+Treatments for sciatica may include painkillers, home remedies, acupuncture, and professional types of care.
 Effective, lasting relief of sciatica and sciatica-like symptoms typically does not require surgery, although surgical intervention may be the best option in a few cases.
-It should be kept in mind that no treatment for sciatica pain can be relied upon to be a permanent cure.
-Long-term management of the underlying causes for a person’s sciatica symptoms is usually needed to prevent sciatica from recurring and worsening as time goes on.
+It should be kept in mind that no treatment for sciatica pain can be relied upon as a permanent cure.
+Long-term management of the underlying causes of a person’s sciatica symptoms is usually needed to prevent sciatica from recurring and worsening as time goes on.

 Listed below are the available options for the treatment of sciatica pain